flexrobotics/roboflex/README.md

 ## Real quick

-Run [core/examples/cpp/tensors_0.cpp](core/examples/cpp/tensors_0.cpp) to see a quick example, in c++, of running a producer sending xtensor messages to a consumer.
+Run [core/examples/cpp/tensors_0.cpp](core/examples/cpp/tensors_0.cpp) to see a quick example, in c++, of running a producer sending xtensor messages to a consumer in a single thread.

     bazel run -c opt //core/examples/cpp:tensors_0